This site requires a more recent version of Adobe Flash Player to function properly.

 We expect the fees that LinkedIn charges large employers to increase over the Trefis forecast period as a growing LinkedIn user base makes LinkedIn platform even more attractive to employers.
 In comparison, we expect the average premium subscription amount to decline as the mix of premium subscriptions shifts towards lower cost subscriptions driven in part by more international users.

 Like any other recruitment service, LinkedIn's revenues are strongly tied to the state of the job market, measured by the unemployment rate.
-For example, the unemployment rate in the U.S. stands at around 7.5% as of April 2013, according to the U.S. Bureau of Labor Statistics.
+For example, the unemployment rate in the U.S. stood at around 6.6% during January 2014, according to the U.S. Bureau of Labor Statistics.
 Unemployment rate is a double edged sword for LinkedIn.
 A low unemployment rate suggests that the job market is booming, and many users and employers can use LinkedIn as a tool for seeking better employment opportunities.
 At the same time, it also means that jobs are easy to come by, and users may not need to spend as much time on sites like LinkedIn.
 Similarly, high unemployment rates can initiate a surge in usage for an unemployed user base who recently lost their jobs.
 But a high unemployment rate also indicates that employers might be cutting costs and laying off employees, which could lead to a reduction in hiring on forums like LinkedIn.

-Revenues from Hiring Solutions (Recruitment Services and Job Listings) business as % of total revenues has steadily increased in the last few years, growing from 22% in 2008 to 54% in 2012.
+Revenues from Hiring Solutions (Recruitment Services and Job Listings) business as % of total revenues has steadily increased in the last few years, growing from 22% in 2008 to 56% in 2013.
 Meanwhile, the figure for Premium Subscriptions business has declined from 45% to 20% during the same period.
+We expect the Talent Solutions segment to continue to be driven by new customer additions, price hikes, and sales workforce increases in the future.

 LinkedIn has launched advanced recruitment solutions such as LinkedIn Recruiter, LinkedIn company profiles, and LinkedIn organizer.
 These products have adaptive features that help hiring managers target users based on profile information, including experience, industry and location.
 Such products will help LinkedIn increase the number of client companies and the revenues charged per client company.